ECOlunchbox: A Mission-Based, Plastic-Free Lunchbox Company

 ECOlunchbox was born of the idea that change can begin at lunchtime.
 I wanted to eliminate plastics from my kids' lunchboxes to reduce their exposure to the leachy toxins commonly found in such products, as well as do the right thing for Mother Earth.
 It seemed like a pretty simple concept.

-We are a mission-based social enterprise that uses the capitalist engine to educate and empower people to reduce their dependence on plastics.
+We are a mission-based B Corp and California Green Business enterprise that uses the capitalist engine to educate and empower people to reduce their dependence on plastics.
 We design, build and bring to market tools for change at lunchtime.
 ECOlunchbox is part of the plastic pollution solution.
 We invite our customers to join our community and purchase our products whether they are worried about their health, their pocketbook or the planet.
 A journey toward new habits can begin anywhere.

 I am delighted that our lunch containers have empowered tens of thousands of families to say good-bye to plastics at lunchtime.
 And by providing our earth-friendly lunch containers and accessories to help people green their habits at lunchtime, we hope to encourage them to move beyond using plastics in many other parts of their lives.

 Do you trust that plastics are safe?